Between Europe and the Middle East: Critical Questions of Citizenship and Identity

 The module ultimately aims to draw your attention to the deep connections between human rights and social, economic and political inequality on the basis of gender, class, race, sexuality, age and other identity markers under contemporary conditions of globalisation.

-You will need to choose a further 40 credits of optional modules.
-This includes modules from other courses within and outside the School of Sociology and Social Policy (subject to approval).
+You will choose 40 credits of optional modules from the School of Sociology and Social Policy, or schools/departments across the University, subject to approval.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.